← Transmissions

 Absolute points of vigilance

-Preserving your natural referencing
+Preserve your natural referencing

-Save customer and order history
+Back up customer and order history

-Your customers should be able to find their purchase history.
+Your customers should be able to access their purchase history.
 This is essential for customer relations, but also for your marketing analysis.
 A loyal customer who can no longer find their old orders is a customer who loses trust.

 Manage images and media